 www.muenchen.de/int/en

 If you had to choose just one mechanical clock to see its automatons, go to Munich.
-There, in the historic Marienplatz is where you will see the Rauthaus-Glockenspiel.
-What’s more, this famous attraction has not one, but two levels of rotating automatons.
-You can see these mechanical devices perform daily at 11 a.m. and 12 p.m.
+There, in the historic Marienplatz, you will see the Rauthaus-Glockenspiel.
+What’s more, this famous attraction has not one but two levels of rotating automatons.
+These mechanical devices perform daily at 11 a.m. and 12 p.m.
 However, if you visit during the summer, there is an additional performance at 5 p.m.

 Marienplatz

 The Marienplatz is Munich’s central square and dates to 1158.
-If you use the tram for public transportation, there is a Marienplatz (Theatinerstraße) stop nearby.
-Before or after seeing the Glockenspiel, make sure to see the famous, two-domed Frauenkirche.
-In fact, it’s visible from the Marienplatz.
-Later on, stop by the equally famous beerhall, Hofbräuhaus München
+If you use the tram for public transportation, a Marienplatz (Theatinerstraße) stop is nearby.
+Before or after seeing the Glockenspiel, visit the famous, two-domed Frauenkirche.
+It’s visible from the Marienplatz.
+Later on, stop by the equally renowned beerhall, Hofbräuhaus München.

 St. Mary Steps